Sustainable Gaps

 A lower hourly cost, cheaper tool, or faster shortcut can create rework, delays, and owner time drain that cost more than the intended cost reduction.

-Decisions without proof
+Decisions without a clear record

 Growth before the work can hold it